A syndicate allows investors to participate in a lead investor's deals. In exchange, investors pay the lead carry.

 No. You can opt out of any deal.
 Many leads indicate whether they expect investors to participate in every deal.

 Investors can increase or decrease their investment in a particular deal.
-Any change is subject to approval by the lead.
-Investors can also opt out of any deal.
+Any change is subject to approval by AngelList.
+In limited circumstances, investors can also cancel their investment.

 The lead may also reduce an investor’s investment in a deal, particularly if it is oversubscribed.